rocketlaunchr/dataframe-go/README.md

 ## Importing Data

-The `imports` sub-package has support for importing csv, jsonl and directly from a sql database.
+The `imports` sub-package has support for importing csv, jsonl and directly from a SQL database.

 ### CSV